 It is important to note that when public officials are bribed for public action, that action need not be harmful to the public interest in order to be illegal.

 Other Examples of Bribery

-The Foreign Corrupt Practices Act of 1977 made it unlawful for a United States citizen, as well as certain foreign issuers of securities, to pay a foreign official in order to obtain business with any person.
-This made business dealings difficult in foreign countries where business transactions are customarily influenced by kickbacks, gifts, or other items of value
+Federal laws deal with the bribery of a foreign official.
+The Foreign Corrupt Practices Act of 1977 makes it unlawful for a United States citizen, as well as certain foreign issuers of securities, to pay a foreign official in order to obtain — or retain — business with any person.

 Another crime often associated (and sometimes confused) with bribery is extortion.
 The difference is that bribing someone involves offering a positive reward for compliance, whereas extortion uses threats of violence or other negative acts in exchange for compliance.

-Let an Attorney Help You Defend Against Bribery Charges
+An Attorney Can Help Defend You Against Bribery Charges